Forum Sponsors

 SAGindie promotes the working relationship between professional actors and passionate independent filmmakers.
 Since its formation in 1997, SAGindie has been traveling to film festivals, trade shows, and conventions spreading the word: Just because your film isn’t produced by a studio doesn’t mean you can’t use professional talent.
 As a free resource, SAGindie offers filmmakers clarity and kinship by guiding them through the SAG-AFTRA signatory process, making it even easier to hire professional actors, regardless of budget.
 SAGindie is made possible by a grant from the SAG-AFTRA Producers Industry Advancement & Cooperative Fund.

-Established in 1973, the Mississippi Film Office is one of the oldest of its kind in the world celebrating its 50th anniversary in 2023.
+Established in 1973, Film Mississippi is one of the oldest of its kind in the world.
 The office’s mission is to foster the growth of the film industry in Mississippi, connect filmmakers with necessary resources and to cultivate and promote filmmaking by, for and about Mississippians.
-With a competitive 25-35% cash rebate incentive program, a diversity of locations from white sand beaches, casinos, and historic town squares to cityscapes, rich agricultural lands, and university settings, complimented by film-friendly communities, nearly any story can be told in Mississippi.
+A competitive 25-35% cash rebate incentive program and 20-40% for episodic has welcomed a wide range of projects including All Dirt Roads Taste of Salt, The Inspection, The Card Counter, Ballast, O, Brother Where Art Thou? and HGTV’s Home Town.
+A diversity of locations, from white sand beaches, casinos, and historic town squares to cityscapes, rich agricultural lands, and university settings, complimented by film-friendly communities, allows for nearly any story to be told in Mississippi.